landoskape/dominoes/docs/multiplayerElo.md

-To summarize, ELO ratings stablize quickly (after about 1000 games, which takes about 5 minutes of wall time on my computer), and indicate that the best hand-crafted policy is that of the best-line agent, followed closely by the double agent.
+To summarize, ELO ratings stablize quickly (after about 1000 games, which takes about 5 minutes of wall time on my computer), and indicate that the best hand-crafted policy is that of the persistent-line agent, followed closely by the double agent.
 As expected, agents that play randomly or play dominoes with the lowest point value perform worse than other agents.

 ## Measuring ELO of best line agents with different maxLineLength parameters
 To measure how important the maxLineLength parameter is for the best line